jiangyigithub/my_offer/notebooks/longman3000/vlog/07cinema.md

 ## 1
 **cinema**
+Do you know what’s on at the cinema?

 **circuit**
+`/kɪt/`
 a well-known entertainner on the club circuit

 **circumstance**
+Prisoners can only leave their cells under certain circumstances.

 **civil**
+`/vl/`
 they are married in a civil ceremony in May.

 **claim**
+`/eɪm/`
 The product claims that it can make you thin with dieting.

 **clerk**
+`/ɑː/`
 a clerk in a commercial firm

 **clever**
+He was clever at finding bargains.

 **click**
 Choose the image you want by clicking twice.

 **client**
+`/aɪ/`
 a meeting with an important client

 **climate**